 Correct volume status in dehydrated or hypovolemic patients prior to initiating diclofenac sodium/misoprostol.
 Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia during use of diclofenac sodium/misoprostol [see Drug Interactions (7)].
 Avoid the use of diclofenac sodium/misoprostol in patients with advanced renal disease unless the benefits are expected to outweigh the risk of worsening renal function.
 If diclofenac sodium/misoprostol is used in patients with advanced renal disease, monitor patients for signs of worsening renal function.

 Increases in serum potassium concentration, including hyperkalemia, with use of NSAIDs, even in some patients without renal impairment.
 In patients with normal renal function, these effects have been attributed to a hyporeninemic-hypoaldosteronism state.

-Diclofenac/misoprostol has been associated with anaphylactic reactions in patients with and without known hypersensitivity to diclofenac/misoprostol and in patients with aspirin-sensitive asthma [see Contraindications (4) and Warnings and Precautions (5.8)].
+Diclofenac sodium/misoprostol has been associated with anaphylactic reactions in patients with and without known hypersensitivity to the individual components of diclofenac sodium and misoprostol and in patients with aspirin-sensitive asthma [see Contraindications (4) and Warnings and Precautions (5.8)].